-In order to assess the health risk to U.S. personnel from exposure to water in theater, the USAPHC identified the most probable exposure pathways.
+In order to assess the health risk to U.S. personnel from exposure to water in theater, the APHC identified the most probable exposure pathways.
 These are based on the administrative information provided on the field data sheets submitted with the samples taken over the time period being evaluated.
-Based on the information provided from the field, all samples for untreated water were associated with source water for treatment and no exposure pathways were associated with those samples.
+Based on the information provided from the field, all untreated water samples were associated with source water for treatment and no exposure pathways were associated with those samples.
 Therefore, untreated samples are not assessed as potential health hazards.
-It is assumed that 100% of all U.S. personnel at Camp Dwyer and vicinity will be directly exposed to reverse osmosis water purification unit (ROWPU) treated and disinfected fresh bulk water, since this classification of water is primarily used for personal hygiene, showering, cooking, and for use at vehicle wash racks.
-Field data sheets indicate that bottled water is the only approved source of drinking water.
+It is assumed that 100% of all U.S. personnel at Camp Taji will be directly exposed to reverse osmosis water purification unit (ROWPU)-treated and disinfected fresh bulk water, since this classification of water is primarily used for personal hygiene, showering, cooking, and for use at vehicle wash racks.

-- 4.1 Drinking Water: Bottled or Packaged Water
+4.1 Drinking Water: Bottled or Packaged Water

-- 4.1.1 Site-Specific Sources Identified:
+4.1.1 Site-Specific Sources Identified:

-- 4.1.2 Sample data/Notes:
+No bottled water samples were available for analysis.
+Pearl® was the designated approved bottled water for primary drinking (Reference 10).

-No bottled water samples were provided for analysis between 01 January 2015 and 31 December 2015.
+4.1.2 Short-term and long-term health risk:

-4.2 Non-Drinking Water: Disinfected
+4.2 Non-drinking Water: ROWPU